Niangmodou/C-Projects/README.md

 # Cpp-Projects

 This Repository is a collection of the C++ scripts I have written.
+Connect4 - A two-player version of Connect4 that runs on the comman line

 BankAccount.cpp - A very basic simulation of an ATM.